rogervinas/mutation-testing/README.md

 ## Mutation Testing with Pitest

-Let's execute pitest but only with one test case `0, 0, Both A and B are zero` and see what happens:
+Let's execute **Pitest** but only with one test case `0, 0, Both A and B are zero` and see what happens:

 ```shell
 > ./gradlew pitest